 In an entertainment-saturated society, art should also catalyze dialogue about culture.
 And so I curate as a form of community organizing to facilitate cultural conversations that cross discipline, geography and perspective.

 Hope Mohr is a curator, choreographer and writer.
 She trained at S.F.
 Ballet School, studied theater at Yale and earned her B.A. at Stanford, where she wrote her honors thesis on the women's movement in Nicaragua.
 After working as an Americorps Team Leader in South Central LA, Mohr moved to NYC to train on scholarship at the Merce Cunningham and Trisha Brown Studios.
 She performed in the companies of dance pioneers Lucinda Childs and Trisha Brown.
 Passionate about pursuing both community organizing and dance, Mohr earned a J.D. from Columbia Law School, where she was a Columbia Human Rights Fellow.
 In 2007, Mohr returned to San Francisco to establish Hope Mohr Dance to create, present and foster outstanding art at the intersection of critical thinking and the body.
 HMD's signature curatorial platform the Bridge Project approaches curating as community organizing to convene cultural conversations that cross discipline, geography, and perspective.
 Mohr has held residencies at Stanford Arts Institute, ODC Theater, Montalvo Arts Center, and the Interdisciplinary Laboratory for Art, Nature and Dance.
 She was named to the YBCA 100 in 2015 and was a 2016 Fellow at Yerba Buena Center for the Arts.
+She is currently having open rehearsals at SFMOMA as part of painter Liam Everett's 2017 SECA Award exhibit.
 2017 is the 10th anniversary of Hope Mohr Dance.